jpgoldberg/jpg-website/content/post/signal/index.md

 to help people avoid making such mistakes, but its power to do so is limited.

+As Steven Bellovin [wrote][SMBTurtles]

+> Adding a journalist to the group was the least of the problems and might have resulted from someone mistapping a name on a list (though “Jeffrey Goldberg” is not a rare name; I know someone else of that name) — but on a secure chat system, the wrong one probably wouldn’t have been listed at all.

 There was a choice to not use the established procedures for such highly sensitive discussions among the leaders of US national security.